Honey_bee_flying.jpg

 Tear-out (Removal)

 An established hive in a structure is removed.
-The stucture is torn down to gain access to the entire hive.
+The structure is torn open to gain access to the entire hive.
 The bees are removed with a bee vacuum and combs are cut out and secured to empty frames to be reunited at their new home.
 All the comb is removed and holes are sealed to prevent future swarms from coming back.

 Splitting